Open Comb vs Closed Comb Double Edge Safety razors

 Its possible to have a more or less aggressive shave from either one of these razors.
 It will depend on the brand and other factors not just the open vs closed comb.

-Our current Sir Hare safety razor is a closed comb design and its my daily shaver.
+Our current Sir Hare safety razor collection is the closed comb design and what I use almost 90% so you can call a closed comb my daily shaver.
 I also own a vintage Gillette ball end open comb razor, which I shave with every now and then.

 If you are just getting started with safety razors I would suggest the closed comb design until you are ready for your second or third razor to start building your collection.